-- 4.4.1 Primary building elements of a Class 1 building must be constructed of materials considered to be resistant to termite attack (as listed in clause 3.1.4.2 of the Building Code). - 4.4.2 Chemical termite protection methods that require regular maintenance are not to be used for Class 1 buildings. - 4.4.3 The flooring of a Class 1 building must be of termite resistant material.
+- 4.4.1 Primary building elements of a Class 1 building must be constructed of materials considered to be resistant to termite attack (as listed in clause 3.1.3.2 of the Building Code). - 4.4.2 Chemical termite protection methods that require regular maintenance are not to be used for Class 1 buildings. - 4.4.3 The flooring of a Class 1 building must be of termite resistant material.

-4.5 Underfloor access restrictions
+4.5 Underfloor access

-- 4.5.1 Every Class 1 building must have a solid barrier provided around the perimeter of the building to restrict animal access to the underfloor space. - 4.5.2 A barrier required by 4.5.1 must- - (a) be constructed of materials resistant to termite attack, such as masonry, concrete or the like; and - (b) extend to a depth of not less than 300mm below the ground surface level; and - (c) incorporate sub-floor ventilation where such ventilation is required by the Building Code.
+- 4.5.1 A solid barrier constructed of materials considered to be corrosion resistant and resistant to termite attack (as listed in clause 3.1.3.2 of the Building Code) must be provided to enclose the subfloor of a Class 1 building. - 4.5.3 A barrier provided in accordance with 4.1 must- - (a) extend into the ground to a depth of not less than 300mm below the ground surface; and - (b) incorporate sub-floor ventilation where such ventilation is required by the Building Code.